 - Developer tools: software developers can edit Google Cloud settings in command lines or Kubernetes IDEs.
 You can work with Visual Studio, App Engine, Eclipse IDE, and Windows Powershell.

 Google Cloud Platform Program for Startups

-In a nutshell, the Google Cloud for startups program offers entrepreneurs to get services worth $100,000 for free, along with 24/7 support.
+In a nutshell, the Google Cloud startup program offers entrepreneurs to get services worth $100,000 for free, along with 24/7 support.
 After the trial is done, the Google Cloud price for startups will be lower than in the general tier.
-Google Cloud Platform bills users for the number of services that they used, so the startup is the one to decide how long this trial version will last.
+Google Cloud Platform for startups bills users for the number of services that they used, so the startup is the one to decide how long this trial version will last.
 All 90 instruments available in the full version are accessible by the rules of the program.

 Startups that use Google Cloud Platform